SAP-samples/analytics-cloud-export-api-wrapper/README.md

 # sacapi - The SAP Analytics Cloud Model REST API Wrapper

 sacapi is a Python wrapper for SAP Analytics Cloud’s (SAC) model import and [export](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/14cac91febef464dbb1efce20e3f1613/db62fd76514b48f8b71d695360320f4a.html) APIs.
 It has two aims.
 Firstly, it demonstrates the basics for working with the SAC model  APIs and incorporating them into code.
-Secondly, it is running code that can be used to access data from SAC in Jupyter notebooks and other Python code.
+Secondly, it is running code that can be used to access data from SAC in Jupyter Notebooks and other Python code.
 It does not try to be an all-encompassing wrapper for all API endpoints and is specifically focused on the data science use case.
 It allows the user to read the catalog of models, filter for and select models, read master and fact data from selected models and write fact data to models.
 It excludes the master data management use case and leaves out access (read or write) to currency rate tables and public dimensions.

 SAC's export REST API is a [Cloud Data Integration (CDI)](https://help.sap.com/docs/HANA_SMART_DATA_INTEGRATION/7952ef28a6914997abc01745fef1b607/233ff3514ff74106937adc39db9be0dd.html) interface and is fully [OData](https://www.odata.org/) compliant.
 SAC's import REST API is a bespoke REST interface.  sacapi wraps the API endpoints for these two REST interfaces most often used in analysis and data science workflows.